Matthew-Dove/WebServiceMock/README.md

 You can set this up in such as way that it mocks out third party services (i.e. your code won't know the difference).

 ### When do I use this?
-Your writing a service that integrates with another service that isn't built yet.
+You're writing a service that integrates with another service that isn't built yet.
 One option is to stub it out in your code, or you can enter in the expected responses as rules in this application, and have it running just like the real environment.
 It's also useful for running your service in sandbox mode, you don't necessarily want to call third party services while running a sandbox request, this can take over.
 Also while in development, the service your integrating with might not have a sandbox, or might be expensive to run requests through, you can use this instead.